circuitdao/docs/docs/user-guide/collateral-vaults.md

 :::info

-Debt can only be fully repaid if accrued Stability Fees exceed the Treasury Delta Minimum.
+Debt can only be fully repaid if accrued Stability Fees exceed the **Treasury Delta Minimum**.

 :::